cdsgroup/resp/README.md

 choose your preferred option (conda package recommended).
 If the RESP program was not installed by default, execute `conda install resp -c psi4`.
 To test that the RESP plug-in works, execute `python -c "import resp, sys; sys.exit(resp.test('long'))"`.
-Two examples on how to use the plug-in are available in the file `resp/tests/test_resp.py`.
+Two examples on how to use the plug-in are available in the directory `examples`.

 ## Code
 The following codes are available: